 Third car in 2 weeks falls into California sinkhole marked by "road closed" sign: "We can't make this stuff up"

-A massive sinkhole that has completely split a road a two-lane road in San Joaquin, California, has now swallowed three separate vehicles despite the hole being clearly marked, authorities say.
+A massive sinkhole that has completely split a two-lane road in California's San Joaquin County has now swallowed three separate vehicles despite the hole being clearly marked, authorities say.

 But just hours after the highway patrol posted about the unsafe conditions and placed "road closed" and "flooded" signs nearby, a car drove right through the flooded area on Kasson Road.
 Photos of the initial incident show the car lopsided as it started to fall through the road.